hyperium/hyperium.github.io/_guides/server/hello-world.md

     // We create a TcpListener and bind it to 127.0.0.1:3000 let listener = TcpListener::bind(addr).await?;

-    // We start a loop to continuosly accept incoming connections loop {
+    // We start a loop to continuously accept incoming connections loop {
         let (stream, _) = listener.accept().await?;

-        // Spawn a `tokio::task` to serve multiple connections concurrently tokio::task::spawn(async move {
+        // Spawn a tokio task to serve multiple connections concurrently tokio::task::spawn(async move {
-            // Finally, we bind the incoming connection to our `hello_world` service if let Err(err) = http1::Builder::new()
+            // Finally, we bind the incoming connection to our `hello` service if let Err(err) = http1::Builder::new()
                 // `service_fn` converts our function in a `Service` .serve_connection(stream, service_fn(hello))